The Plugs I Met 2

 The Plugs I Met 2 is a collaborative extended play by American rapper Benny the Butcher and producer Harry Fraud.
-It was released on March 19, 2021 through Black Soprano Family/SRFSCHL as a sequel to Benny's 2019 EP The Plugs I Met.
+It was released on March 19, 2021, by Black Soprano Family, Griselda Records and SRFSCHL as a sequel to Benny's 2019 EP The Plugs I Met.
 Produced entirely by Fraud, it features guest appearances from 2 Chainz, Chinx, Fat Joe, French Montana, Jim Jones, Rick Hyde and Teyonahhh.
 The album debuted at number 33 on the US Billboard 200 albums chart.

 Critical reception

 The Plugs I Met 2 was met with generally favorable reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 79, based on nine reviews.

 Sy Shackleford of RapReviews.com praised the work, writing: "The raps are solid and the production under Fraud is not polished, but more refined this time around.
 All in all, The Plugs I Met 2 is another feather in Benny's cap".
 Riley Wallace of HipHopDX wrote: "Nitpicking on the extra grams aside, with Plugs I Met 2, Benny not only adds a well-rounded arc to his discography but also solidifies his status as an elder statesman/role model for a new generation who could genuinely use the perspective.
 While he's just as guilty of glorifying his former lifestyle as any rapper, his music exemplifies the difference authenticity makes".
 Robin Murray of Clash stated: "it's less of a Burden of Proof expansion pack and more of a statement in its own right, one that underlines Benny The Butcher's ascension as one of the most vital voices in rap today".
 Luke Fox of Exclaim! wrote: "the shadows of the trap loom large on Benny's dense and detailed The Plugs I Met 2 EP, the sequel to 2019's impeccable original with producer DJ Shay.
 This time, New York underground producer Harry Fraud's soundscape elevates both the melancholy and menace to cinematic heights".
 Mimi Kenny of Beats Per Minute wrote: "Benny and the rest of Griselda are a force so reliable and prolific that they should be boring by now.
 But The Plugs I Met 2 suggests that we're just getting to know them".
 Pete Tosiello of Pitchfork resumed that the album "maintains a smirking joie de vivre—just so long as you're on the right side of it".
 Mankaprr Conteh of Rolling Stone wrote that the rapper is "a convincing rap sage; a captivating spitter offering his nefarious experiences with an abundance of awareness of their nuances and influence".
 Kyann-Sian Williams of NME wrote: "the rapper's attention to detail is undeniable – but serving up a pile of rhymes, rather than full-bodied songs with snappy hooks, can be boring no matter how skillful you are.
 Even the star-name features can't really lift this skippable sequel and its samey songs, which is a shame, given Benny the Butcher's proven penmanship".